MATH3411 is a Mathematics Level III course. See the course overview below.

 Almost all modern computers have memories that are built from silicon chips.
 Alas, a stored 0 or 1 in a memory chip can spontaneously switch to what it should not be!
 Such errors are usually caused by alpha particles released during radioactive decay.
 There is no known economically feasible way to shield a computer memory against alpha particles, and as a consequence the mean time before failure for a one megabyte memory is only about 40 days.
 This physical fact highlights the importance of the second problem of coding theory, for error-correcting codes can cope with this failure.
 If the (64,57) Hamming code is designed into the architecture the mean time before failure becomes about 63 years.
 The Reed-Solomon codes used on compact discs are so powerful that holes up to 3mm diameter can be drilled through a disc with no loss of sound quality (or at least so it's said!).

 A cipher is a secret code.
 The ancient Romans are said to have communicated secret messages by shaving a slave's head, inscribing the message on the scalp and then sending the slave to deliver the message after the hair had grown back.
 This is actually irrelevant to the course but at least adds substance to the claim that the Romans made no significant contribution to mathematics.
-Modern "field operatives" generally used "one-time pads" and such ciphers are essentially unbreakable provided they are used only once.
-In any case the course will expose the flaws of traditional ciphers and will introduce the RSA public key cryptosystem, the one which is the rage today.
+Pre-modern "field operatives" generally used "one-time pads" and such ciphers are essentially unbreakable provided they are used only once.
+In any case the course will expose the flaws of traditional ciphers and will introduce the RSA public key cryptosystem, the one which has been used for decades now.